Rain336/Kernel/README.md

 ## Component Overview

 `libs/hpet`
-Library crate for controlling a High Precision Event Timer (HPET) found in most x86_64 platforms.
+Library crate for controlling the High Precision Event Timer (HPET) found in most x86_64 platforms.
 The library is finished and can be used by other kernels too in theory.

 `libs/bootloader`
 Implements struct and type definitions to bootstrap microdragon.